MattHartshorn/otp-encryption/README.md

 ### Decrypt
 **Name:** `dec`

 **Description:** Decrypts the provided cyphertext using the given secret key.
+The decrypted text is written to the given output filepath.
+If decryption or reading fails, an empty output file will be written.

 **Arguments:**
 | Argument      | Description                                                            |